 The increasing role digital technology plays in the work of the Group and the wider world means that we are enhancing cybersecurity in everything we do.
 The more stringent requirements for the protection of personal data, especially that of our customers, has led the Group to bolster its data protection processes and rules.

-As for wider society, ENGIE Group is making stakeholder dialogued the keystone of its project management and business strategy, with a view to creating sustainable, shared value.
-This dialogue is the basis of ENGIE's societal policy (being able to download the societal policy) and is based on a structured approach that has been tried and tested in the field, benefitting from feedback from past experience.
+As for wider society, ENGIE Group is making stakeholder dialogue the keystone of its project management and business strategy, with a view to creating sustainable, shared value.
+This dialogue is the basis of ENGIE's societal policy (download the stakeholders engagement policy) and is based on a structured approach that has been tried and tested in the field, benefitting from feedback from past experience.

-ENGIE has developed a social impact fund, ENGIE Rassembleurs d'Energies, endowed with 50 million euros at the end of 2017, whose mission is to invest in projects that aim to provide sufficient and sustainable access to electricity for currently unserved populations in developing countries.
+ENGIE has developed a social impact fund, ENGIE Rassembleurs d'Energies, endowed with 50 million euros at the end of 2019 (38 million euros committed at the end of 2021), whose mission is to invest in projects that aim to provide sufficient and sustainable access to electricity for currently unserved populations in developing countries.

 As part of the Energy Volunteers Program (EVP), the Group is also mobilising its own employees, encouraging them to invest their time as volunteers on humanitarian programmes and initiatives, working on the ground as impartial volunteers, embodying ENGIE’s values of solidarity with the most vulnerable members of society.
 The ENGIE Foundation is also expanding its work in patronage, mutual support, and funding for social and humanitarian projects that play a de facto role in the Group’s general CSR policy.